zer0cache/matic-docs/docs/validate/polygon-basics/what-is-polygon.md

 #### Codebases

-To have a granular understanding of the core components, see the codebases:
+To have a granular understanding of the core components, see the following codebases:

 * [Heimdall](https://github.com/maticnetwork/heimdall)
 * [Bor](https://github.com/maticnetwork/bor)